lgc13/LucasCosta_portfolio/android_studio/README.md

 # android_studio
 This directory holds some projects and practice examples that I worked on using native Android Studio.

-I created some android phone applications that utilized features such as radio buttons, images, avatar emoticons,
+I created some android phone applications that utilized features such as radio buttons, images, and avatar emoticons.

 # Projects:

-Click on the title link to see each project
+Click on the title link to see more information about each specific project.

 [1- My Business Card App](https://github.com/lgc13/LucasCosta_portfolio/tree/master/android_studio/MyBusinessCard_app_project)